Umaaar/Group-24/README.md

 ## Description

 Aston Direct Sport Clothing is a e-commerce platform where high quality sports wear can be bought by users, build using Laravel as our PHP framework.
-Frontend is build using HTML, CSS, javascript and bootstrap as the CSS framework.
-Backend functionality is implemented using SQL for the databases and PHP for the interactive design
+Frontend is built using HTML, CSS, javascript and bootstrap as the CSS framework.
+Backend functionality is implemented using SQL and Eloquent models for the database and PHP for the interactive design

 ## Features

 - Users can create an account and log in provided they meet the email and password requirements
 - Users can log in and sign out of there account
 - Available products are listed
+- Users can add products to basket and make orders
 - Basket and checkout page for logged in users
 - Profile page for users once they logged in where they can view user information and past orders
 - About us page
 - Admin log in
-- Admin page where products can be added and all user orders can be viewed
+- Admin page where products can be added and all users as well as their orders can be viewed

 ---